-I just sent out a letter of recollection to some of my electronic mail list…to share with you, the loss of my old friend Laurie-dog.
-I’m publishing it here as well, simply because it poured out my finger tips as a reaction to one of the most difficult experiences I have shared with my children.
+I just sent out a letter of recollection to some of my electronic mail list…to share with you, the loss of my old and dear friend, Laurie-dog.
+I’m publishing it here as well, simply because it poured out of my fingertips as a reaction to one of the most difficult experiences I have shared with my children.
 Here is the story of Laurie.

 I picked Lawrence up in the small hamlet of Kircaldy.
 It was a blustery blizzardy morning in Calgary and I was having my coffee at the kitchen table at our home on Mountain Park Drive.
-I had a Calgary Sun newspaper…unlikely, as I am a Calgary Herald girl, but it was the Sun.
-I arrived at the obituary pages and found facing me, the picture of Margaret Lawrence Van de Ryse….a lady who had been my first-born’s first and most wonderful babysitter.
-I wept silently at the kitchen table because I had lost contact with Margaret and her husband Ambrose and really felt again, how essential it is to soak up the love for one another and never take a moment for granted.
+I had a Calgary Sun newspaper, unlikely, as I am a Calgary Herald-girl, but it was the Sun.
+I arrived at the obituary pages and found facing me, the picture of Margaret Lawrence Van de Ryse, a lady who had been my first-born’s first and most wonderful babysitter.
+I wept silently at the kitchen table because I had lost contact with Margaret and her husband, Ambrose, and I really felt, again, how essential it is to soak up love for one another and never take a moment for granted.

 I told my husband-at-the-time, that I was heading down the highway to Kircaldy (just outside of Vulcan) because I had to go and comfort Ambrose.
 He asked, “Are you nuts?
 Look at the blizzard out there!”

 I said, as I shut the newspaper, “Never mind, I will be fine…just please, take care of the kids and I’ll be home by dark.”
 I had once previously visited the farmhouse that edged the train tracks and set out on blind faith that I would somehow find my way.